 - meat fats

 - butter and margarine

-Businesses, such as restaurants, are required to install and properly maintain grease traps in their premises.
-Grease traps should be adequately sized, regularly maintained and the captured grease should be properly disposed in accordance to the regional Sewer Use Bylaw.
+Businesses, such as restaurants, are required to install and properly maintain grease traps on their premises.
+Grease traps should be adequately sized, regularly maintained and the captured grease should be disposed in accordance to the regional Sewer Use Bylaw..